Exploring How To Deal With Guilt And Move Forward

 One specific type of guilt is related to something you did wrong, which could include actions involving someone else, breaking healthy boundaries, or doing something that goes against your own values or ethics.
 For instance, you might be trying to quit a habit, such as smoking or gossiping, and feel guilty when you smoke or gossip.

 Another type of guilt can involve thoughts rather than actions, often triggering toxic or painful emotions despite not taking any harmful action.
 Perhaps you are thinking of doing something wrong, and you feel guilty for even having the thought.
-Acknowledging those thoughts, vowing not to act on them, and then working to reduce them with conscious efforts can help in feeling bad less intensely.
+Acknowledging those thoughts, vowing not to act on them, and then working to reduce them with conscious efforts can help in feeling guilty less intensely.

-Guilt over something you didn't do
+How to deal with guilt over something you didn't do

 Getty/PeopleImages

 Any type of guilt can become unhealthy if it becomes excessive or is allowed to fester.
-Feeling remorse at times can be common, but if you spend excessive amounts of time stewing, it may have harmful effects or be a sign of something deeper going on.
+Feeling guilt at times can be common, but if you spend excessive amounts of time stewing, it may have harmful effects or be a sign of something deeper going on.

-Excessive guilt as a potential symptom of mental illness
+Excessive guilt as a possible symptom

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.